angelicaleiva/Inteligencia-Artificial/README.md

-# Inteligencia-Artificial
+# Intelligence-Artificial
-En este repositorio estaré compartiendo conocimientos y trabajos prácticos del Magíster en Inteligencia Artificial
+In this repository I will be sharing knowledge and practical assignments from the Master in Artificial Intelligence
-### Técnicas de Búsqueda y Heurísticas
+### Search techniques and heuristics
-* **Asignación Vuelos** Trabajo práctico en MiniZinc del curso Técnicas de Búsqueda y Heuristicas
+* **Flight assignment** Practical assignments in MiniZinc from the Search Techniques and Heuristics course
-* **Manual Minizinc** Manual y tutorial de uso de MiniZinc.
-MiniZinc es un programa open source que se utiliza para modelar problemas de programación con restricciones.
+* **Manual Minizinc** Manual and tutorial of use of MiniZinc.
+MiniZinc is an open source program constraint modeling language.